skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thus overruled and outnumbered, Skeeve agrees to go along, but suggests they wait until morning.

-Eomer and others protest, wanting to begin now.
+Eomier and others protest, wanting to begin now.
 Polan suggests that trying to track someone in the dark, even with the aid of magical light, is foolish.